apexcharts/apexcharts.js/README.md

 ## Where do I go next?

 Head over to the <a href="https://apexcharts.com/docs/">documentation</a> section to read more about how to use different kinds of charts and explore all options.

-## Support
-ApexCharts has professional <a href="https://apexcharts.com/plans/">Support Plans</a> that can be purchased from the authors of ApexCharts to provide assistance with questions you might have.

 ## Credits.
 ApexCharts uses <a href="http://svgjs.com/" target="_blank">SVG.js</a> for drawing shapes, animations, applying svg filters and a lot more under the hood.